An index theorem for Lorentzian manifolds with compact spacelike Cauchy boundary: Solution of the Cauchy problem for normally hyperbolic operators

 The statement of the theorem can be implied directly from the calculus developed in \cite{hormander1971fourier} applied to matrix valued operators as demonstrated by Dencker in \cite{dencker1982propagation}.
 A more direct proof for scalar valued operators can be found in \cite[Ch.~5.1]{Duistermaat:1996aa}.
 This proof carries over literally to the case of operators of real principal type and scalar valued principal symbol.
-A simple computation shows that the characteristic Hamiltonian flow of the principal symbol is the geodesic flow in lightlike direction.
-The subprincipal symbol is the connection one form and thus the transport equation (5.1.11) in \cite{Duistermaat:1996aa} becomes the differential equation for parallel transport along lightlike geodesics.
+A simple computation shows that the characteristic Hamiltonian flow of half the principal symbol is the geodesic flow in lightlike direction.